seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **MENAS**
 Now, Pompey, I have kept me from the cup.
 Thou art, if thou darest be, the earthly Jove:
-Whate’er the ocean pales, or sky inclips,
+Whate'er the ocean pales, or sky inclips,
-Is thine, if thou wilt ha’t.
+Is thine, if thou wilt ha't.

 **POMPEY**
 Show me which way.